The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Cutting overprocessed kibble out of your dog’s diet is great, but what about all those treats they eat in between meals?
 Dog treats are notoriously filled with artificial preservatives and chemicals.

 Spot and Tango currently offer two single-ingredient treat options, Yam Yums and Chicken Munchies.
-Both treats are GMO-free and human-grade, and you won’t find anything in them other than whole chicken or sweet potato.
+Both treats are GMO-free, and you won’t find anything in them other than whole chicken or sweet potato.

 The Yam Yums have a crunchy texture, sort of like kettle-cooked chips.
 You can get them for $12 per bag.
 The Chicken Munchies are much thicker and less brittle, but they still have an airy, crunchy texture.
 They cost $14 per bag.
 Both treats can also be added to your subscription.